hvac/hvac/docs/contrib/niquests_http2.rst

    :depth: 1

-While unofficial, ``hvac`` can speak HTTP/2, and HTTP/3 using the alternative HTTP backend Niquests.
+While unofficial, ``hvac`` can speak HTTP/2, and HTTP/3 using the alternative HTTP backend `Niquests <https://pypi.org/project/niquests/>`_.
-It is made possible thanks to the library backward compatibility with Requests.
+It is made possible thanks to the library backward compatibility with `Requests <https://pypi.org/project/requests/>`_.
 We can explore a few possible integrations.

 .. warning:: The samples presented in this section is not covered by ``hvac`` maintainers.
-Any issue is to be addressed to Niquests maintainers.
+Any issue is to be addressed to `Niquests maintainers <https://github.com/jawah/niquests/issues>`_.

 Session
 *******